Do you work on holidays?

 How long are your visits?

-Standard pet sitting visits are 20 minutes.
-Standard dog walking visits are 20 minutes.
+Standard cat sitting visits are 20 minutes.

 How do you handle my keys?

 We prefer if you keep keys on file with us (two copies that are securely stored separately in case of emergency).
 If you choose not to, there is a $15 fee for the key return.
-Regular dog walking customers must keep keys on file since we visit so frequently.
-Plus, if we have your key on file and you find yourself locked out, you can take advantage of our client lockout service.

 Does my pet need to be current on vaccinations?

 Yes, for the safety of both us and our other customers all pets must be up to date on the rabies vaccine (as required by New York state law).
-Other vaccinations are recommended (based on veterinary recommendations).
+Other vaccinations are recommended as well (based on veterinary recommendations).

 What happens if my return is delayed or something happens to me while I'm gone?